New Zealand vs Belgium Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 New Zealand preview: Fun but limited

-The New Zealanders had begun their campaign with an entertaining 2-2 draw against IR Iran in a game in which they took the lead twice via Elijah Just but were pegged back by the Iranians, leaving them needing a victory to qualify in their final game in Group G against Belgium.
+The New Zealanders had begun their campaign with an entertaining 2-2 draw against IR Iran in an encounter in which they took the lead twice via Elijah Just but were pegged back by the Iranians, leaving them needing a victory to qualify in their final game in Group G against Belgium.

 Belgium preview: Underperforming Belgians